CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 Additionally, states with legacy systems that are already certified and in O&M do not need to go back and create new state-specific outcomes.

 ### Q: Are states expected to have a metric for every outcome?
 A: No, it is not expected that states have one metric for every outcome.
-One metric may be relevant for multiple outcomes in a given module.
+One metric may be relevant for multiple outcomes in each module.
 Alternatively, multiple metrics may be appropriate for a single outcome.
 It is worth noting that not every outcome will require a metric – some may only require an attestation or demo during the Certification Review and should be noted in the Intake Form.
 States must work with their State Officer to discuss those outcomes that may not have metrics and receive approval.

 ### Q: When and how should states report progress on CMS-required outcomes, state-specific outcomes, and metrics?
 A: Once CMS approves the APD, the state should enter the CMS-required outcomes, state-specific outcomes, and metrics from the APD into the Intake Form for discussion and approval with their CMS State Officer.
 Together, they should agree on a preliminary list of evidence that will be used to demonstrate that outcomes have been achieved.